 Use your network – your friends, family and colleagues.
 You can check with your place of worship to see if you can post an advertisement on their bulletin board or in their newsletter.
 You could test the waters with your local Facebook community page.
 You could post an ad on the You’ve Earned It co-living Directory.
 Word of mouth is always a powerful tool.

 Screening of potential tenants and background checks

 Finding the right tenant can be a challenge, and the screening process and background checks are essential.
-Draw up a profile questionnaire – a questionnaire that could ask why the person is interested in house-sharing, what his/her hobbies are, pet peeves, whether or not they have pets, general questions that can give you a sense of what the person is like.
+Draw up a profile questionnaire – a questionnaire that could ask why the person is interested in house-sharing/co-living, what his/her hobbies are, pet peeves, whether or not they have pets, general questions that can give you a sense of what the person is like.
 Then speak to them on the telephone and if you get a good feel for the person, then arrange to meet them in a public place, preferably with a family member or friend, in order to assess the person.
 Thereafter, share the profile questionnaire with other tenants so that they can formulate relevant questions for the formal interview.

 It is very important these days to run a criminal and financial background check.
 Once this has been done, and you are satisfied with the outcome, proceed to invite the person to a formal interview with all the current tenants, or with family members or friends.
 For security measures, don’t hand out the house address until such time as you are happy to go ahead with a formal interview.
 And don’t forget to ask for personal and business references from your prospective tenant.

 - Ensure that everyone living in the house has met the prospective housemate before you accept them.
 If long-distance is involved, meet via Zoom.